10 Halloween safety tips: All treats, no tricks

 Small children should never carve pumpkins.
 Children can draw a face with markers and parents can do the cutting.
 Consider using a flashlight or glow stick instead of a candle to light your pumpkin.
 If you do use a candle, a votive candle is safest.

 Remember to watch out for trick-or-treaters and drive safely.
-On average, children are more than twice as likely to be hit by a car and killed on Halloween than on any other day of the year.
+On average, children are more than twice as likely to be hit by a car on Halloween than on any other day of the year.

 About the Author